Graham Reid (writer): Plays

 Remembrance, perhaps his most popular play, is a story about a Protestant widower and a Catholic widow who meet at their murdered sons' graves and fall in love over the objections of their surviving children.
-The play has been performed all over the world: 18 months in Tel Aviv (in Hebrew), over eight months at Irish Arts Center in Manhattan, and at the Old Globe, San Diego.
-The play was performed by the Tara Players of Winnipeg at the first Acting Irish International Theatre Festival in 1994.
+The play has been performed all over the world: in Tel Aviv (in Hebrew), over eight months at the Irish Arts Center in Manhattan, and at the Old Globe, San Diego.
+It was performed by the Tara Players of Winnipeg at the first Acting Irish International Theatre Festival in 1994.

+Personal life

+He has two daughters and a son.